Fried Egg

 Pro Tips

-- Keep in carton to prevent odor absorption and protect shells
+- Keep eggs in original carton to prevent odor absorption and moisture loss

 Origin & Heritage